Treasure Island

 He looked at the front and back of the bill.

-On the way back to Murphy’s Cove on Sunday morning the children sat in the chairs at the table in the back of the farm wagon all the way home, waving to everybody they saw, pointing out a cross-eyed cow, and singing songs.
+On the way back to Foyle’s Cove the following Sunday morning the children sat on the chairs at the table in the back of the farm wagon all the way home, waving to everybody they saw, pointing out a cross-eyed cow, another cow who brayed like a crow, and singing songs.
 They took turns sitting at the head of the table.
 They sang parlor songs and minstrel songs.
 They sang “The Maple Leaf Forever” and “The Red River Valley.”
+They sang loud and off-key.

 Ed Staskus posts stories on 147 Stanley Street http://www.147stanleystreet.com and Cleveland Ohio Daybook http://www.clevelandohiodaybook.com.
 To get the site’s monthly feature in your in-box click on “Follow.”